-Most people who have atrial fibrillation require treatment with blood thinners, called anticoagulants.
-Atrial fibrillation can cause blood clots to form in the chambers of the heart.
+Rarely, atrial flutter can cause blood clots to form in the chambers of the heart.
 The clot can break off of the wall of the heart chamber, where it is carried through arteries by the bloodstream.
 As the artery becomes smaller and smaller, eventually the clot becomes stuck in the artery.
 This completely stops blood from flowing to the tissues supplied by the artery.
 The most common place that this occurs is in the brain, where the clot causes a stroke.
-The anticoagulant medications reduce the risk of clot formation.
+Anticoagulant medications reduce the risk of clot formation.

 - Mead GE, Flapan AD, Elder AT.
 Electrical cardioversion for atrial fibrillation and flutter.
 Cochrane Database Syst Rev. 2002;(1):CD002903.

 - Waldo AL. Mechanisms of atrial flutter and atrial fibrillation: distinct entities or two sides of a coin?
 Cardiovasc Res.
 2002 May;54(2):217-29.